Coronie District

 Coronie is a district of Suriname, situated on the coast.
 Coronie's capital city is Totness.
 The district border the Atlantic Ocean to the north, the Surinamese district of Saramacca to the east, the Surinamese district of Sipaliwini to the south and the Surinamese district of Nickerie to the west.
 The district is served by the Totness Airstrip.

-The district has a population of 3,391 and an area of 3,902 km2, and is the district with the smallest population.
+The district has a population of 3,391 and an area of 3,902 km2, making it the least-populated district of Suriname.

 History

 The first plantations were established from 1808 onwards by English and Scottish colonists.
 Coronie became an independent district in 1851.
 The oldest plantation in the district is Burnside.
 Coronie was isolated and it was not until the 1940s, that a road was built linking Totness with Paramaribo, which is nowadays part of the East-West Link.

 In September 1965, four sounding rockets of Apache type with a maximum altitude of 205 km were launched.
 The rockets were launched as part as an investigation into the workings of the jet stream.
 The project was carried out by University of Utrecht and Royal Netherlands Meteorological Institute.
 NASA provided the rockets.

 Totness has been designated as a regional centre in the beginning of the 21st century, and is planned to be upgrade with a medium-sized hotel and a proper city centre.
 The area from Clyde to Burnside has no electricity, or telephone.